daniel-acuna/ist718_notes/markdown/CourseIntro.md

 ### 1.2 Course content

--   1 / 4 of the course covers prerequisite skills required for big data analytics: python programming, linear algebra, calculus and statistics.
+-   1 / 4 of the course covers prerequisite skills for big data analytics: python programming, linear algebra, calculus and statistics.

 -   1 / 4 of the course covers the Spark and Hadoop, providing skills required to perform big data analytics.